What Animal Care and Service Workers Do

 Grooms care for horses.
 Grooms work at stables and are responsible for feeding, grooming, and exercising horses.
 They saddle and unsaddle horses, give them rubdowns, and cool them off after a ride.
 In addition, grooms clean stalls, polish saddles, and organize the tack room, where they keep harnesses, saddles, and bridles.
 They also take care of food and supplies for the horses.
 Experienced grooms sometimes help train horses.

 Kennel attendants care for pets while their owners are working or traveling.
 Basic attendant duties include cleaning cages and dog runs, and feeding, exercising, and playing with animals.
 Experienced attendants also may provide basic healthcare, bathe animals, and attend to other basic grooming needs.

 Nonfarm animal caretakers typically work with cats and dogs in animal shelters or rescue leagues.
 All caretakers attend to the basic needs of animals, but experienced caretakers may have more responsibilities, such as helping to vaccinate or euthanize animals under the direction of a veterinarian.
 Caretakers also may have administrative duties, such as keeping records, answering questions from the public, educating visitors about pet health, and screening people who want to adopt an animal.

-Pet sitters look after animals while the owner is away.
-They go to the pet owner's home, allowing the pet to stay in its familiar surroundings and follow its routine.
+Pet sitters look after animals while their owner is away.
+They go to the pet owner’s home, allowing the pet to stay in its familiar surroundings and follow its routine.
 Most pet sitters feed, walk, and play with pets daily.
 More experienced pet sitters also may bathe, groom, or train pets.
-Most watch over dogs, but a few take care of cats.
+Pet sitters typically watch over dogs, but some also take care of cats.